StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ::::
 :::: 2nd-column
 _Example:_
-Build the subquery (i.e. the query conditions for parent pages)
+Build the _subquery_ (i.e. the query conditions for parent pages)
 ```
 [[Category:Buchbestellung]]
 [[Bestelldatum::>1.1.2020]] [[Bestelldatum::<31.12.2020]]
 ```

-Build the full query
+Build the _full query_ and embed the subquery
 ```
 {{#ask:
  [[-Has subobject::<q>[[Category:Buchbestellung]]